|Price: $695 (Early Registrant Price $675)

 4. Perform pelvic floor muscle assessment procedures to identify strength, tone, length and coordination.

-5. Demonstrate psoas muscle examination and treatment, and describe its potential role in referral of symptoms into the pelvis.
+5. Demonstrate abdominal wall examination and treatment, and describe abdominal wall as potential role in referral of symptoms to the pelvis.

-6. Instruct male patients in an in home program and behavioral education for urologic, sexual, and pelvic pain conditions.
+6. Instruct patients in a home program and behavioral education for urologic, sexual, and pelvic pain conditions.

-7. Design treatment plans for male chronic pelvic syndromes, erectile dysfunction and post-prostatectomy dysfunctions.
+7. Design treatment plans for chronic pelvic pain syndromes, erectile dysfunction and post-prostatectomy dysfunctions.

-8. Perform external and internal male pelvic floor myofascial treatment techniques.
+8. Perform external and internal pelvic floor myofascial treatment techniques.

 Recorded video lectures to be viewed in-full prior to the course (Total video lecture time: 9 hours 25 mintues)

 "Relative" Hourly schedule of live Zoom meetings.
 Day 1 and Day 2 (meet at satellite location, or in self-hosted pairs / small groups).